 Gunner Harry Wilkinson.
 The Express in August 1916 reported that the Patriotic Society had received a letter from him thanking them for the gift of a camp knife.
 His brother, David, was fatally wounded at Gallipoli 12 months earlier.

-Private T. Wilkinson : He served with the West Riding Regiment was wounded in the thigh and was in base hospital in France.
-He was formerly connected with the Netherthong WMC and the Wesleyan School.
-The Express reported in July 1916 that he had sent a letter to the Patriotic Society saying the the gift of a camp knife ‘was just the thing he needed.’
+Private T. Wilkinson : Haigh Lane, Deanhouse.
+Before enlisting he was employed at Deanhouse Mills and was associated with the Wesleyan Chapel and the WMC, He served with the Duke of Wellington Regiment was wounded in the thigh and was in base hospital in France.
+The Express reported in July 1916, that he had sent a letter to the Patriotic Society saying the the gift of a camp knife ‘was just the thing he needed.’
+The Express reported in September 1918 that he had been wounded again, this time in the back and foot. and was in Dewsbury Hospital.

 Arnold Wimpenny – Express October 30 1915- Addition list.
 He was born on July 27 1992 and baptised in the Parish Church on August 28 1992.
 His parents were Albert and Ann from Upper Bridge.